harinishritp1/sentimentalists/README.md

 # SemEval 2023 Task 6: LegalEval: Understanding Legal Texts
 ## Contributors: Saumya Bansal, Harini Thorali, Sai Pratyush Thota

-#### The task experimentation results are present in the Model Results folder
+#### The task experimentation results are present in the Model Results folder.

 #### This repo is associated with the paper "Named Entity Recognition in Indian court judgments" accepted at NLLP 2022 workshop at EMNLP.